bijeshos/learning-go/prerequisites.md

 # Prerequisites

-Since the focus of this training is coding practice, it would be helpful to have the environment ready before the session starts.
-This guide will help you to get the environement setup.
+Since the focus of the session is to enable attendees to code, it would be helpful to have the environment ready before the session starts.
+This guide will help you to get the local environement setup.

 *It is assumed that you have __admin rights__ to install software and set/modify environment variables in your machine.*